 The earliest print reference I’ve found to this region as “the Eastside” comes from a 1994 piece in the Los Angeles Times contrasting it to the Westside.
+I found a newspaper article from the 1950s that referred to Silver Lake as an “East Los Angeles neighborhood.”
 I again, whether rightly or wrongly, think that there’s an unspoken, parenthetical here — i.e. “(Central Los Angeles’s) Eastside.”
 If not, how do people who think of this as the Eastside collectively refer to the neighborhoods east of the river?

 THE POMONA VALLEY